deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 Big milestone in our 6+ years long project history:
 With the rolling 1.46 app releases you can start chatting without a pre-existing e-mail address.
-Just provide a name and then tap "Agree and continue" to create a chat profile using the [default chatmail server](https://nine.testrun.org/privacy.html) or visit other [chatmail servers](/chatmail) and tap the invite on their home page.
+Just provide a name and then tap "Agree and continue" to create a chat profile using the [default chatmail server](https://nine.testrun.org/privacy.html).
+Or visit other [chatmail servers](../chatmail) and tap the invite on their home page.

 Great, a new chat profile in a few seconds, but what now?

-Getting in contact with others is indeed a fundamental problem any non-mainstream messenger faces.
+Getting in contact with others is indeed a fundamental problem for any non-mainstream messenger.
-In the next two sections we suggest "how to get in contact" with bots and humans, before detailing some other interesting news about the 1.46 release series.
+In the next two sections we suggest how to get in contact with some bots and humans, before highlighting more news about the 1.46 release series, and providing some of our thinking around the UX and UI direction of Delta Chat and chatmail servers.

 ## Getting in contact with chat bots and the experimental "DeltaFans" community